Learn how to program for machine learning with Amazon's new Deeplens camera

 Some of the potential projects Amazon lists include object detection, activity recognition and face detection -- all fueled by Amazon SageMaker, the AWS machine learning service enabling these projects.

-"Amazon SageMaker is a fully managed end-to-end machine learning service that enables data scientists, developers, and machine learning experts to quickly build, train, and host machine learning models at scale," according to an Amazon blog post.
+"Amazon SageMaker is a fully managed end-to-end machine learning service that enables data scientists, developers, and machine learning experts to quickly build, train, and host machine learning models at scale," Amazon said in a blog post.

 Discuss Amazon AWS DeepLens